onap/dcaegen2/platformdoc/docs/components/dcae-cli/walkthrough.md

 }]
 ```

-You would have to pass in an inputs file that looks like:
+Pass in an input file that looks like:

 ```
 {